anin90/AstroModel/README.md

-## Astrocyte metabolic modeling - IDENTIFYING METABOLIC FLUXES ASSOCIATED WITH LITHIUM RESPONSE IN BIPOLAR DISORDER.
+## Astrocyte metabolic modeling - Identifying metabolic fluxes associated with lithium response in bipolar disorder.
 This pipeline implements the method described in [this manuscript](https://anin90.github.io/).

 ## Requirements: